GraceLi14/Data-Visualization-Dashboards-SQL-Tableau-PowerBI/README.md

 ## Initial Motivation
-In my role as a Strategic Finance Manager, I am regularly tasked with analyzing large datasets to extract actionable insights that influence strategic decisions.
-This responsibility sparked my interest in not just reviewing, but also in understanding the intricacies of how data visualizations and dashboards are constructed.
+As a Strategic Finance Manager, I regularly analyze large datasets to derive actionable insights for strategic decisions.
+This sparked my interest in how data visualizations and dashboards are constructed, leading me to deepen my understanding in this area.

-I recognized that by deepening my knowledge in this area, I could enhance my ability to not only interpret data dashboards but also to better communicate with data and product management teams.
-The process of distilling vast amounts of data into concise, actionable visualizations is fascinating to me.
-It's a skill that adds immense value by enabling clearer communication and more informed decision-making within our finance team and senior leadership.
+By mastering these skills—using tools like Power BI, Tableau, and SQL—I can better interpret data, communicate with data and product management teams, and distill complex data into clear visualizations.

-Therefore, I decided to expand my expertise into the technical realm of data visualization with Power BI, Tableau and SQL.
-I aim to bridge the gap between raw data management and strategic financial analysis to drive business growth and enhance strategic decision-making.
+This enhances decision-making across our finance team and senior leadership, bridging the gap between raw data management and strategic financial analysis to drive business growth.

 # Netflix Unveiled: A Power BI Exploration of Shows and Global Trends